Croat–Bosniak War: Wartime propaganda

 During the war, a nationalist environment dominated the media and propaganda was widely used by both sides.
-Once the Croat-Bosniak conflict escalated, media began to use derogatory terms for the opponent.
-Croat media started referring to the Bosniaks as "balije", and the Bosniak media began referring to the Croats as "Ustaše".
+Once the Croat-Muslim conflict escalated, the media began to use derogatory terms for the opponent.
+Croat media started referring to the Muslims as "balije", and the Muslim media began referring to the Croats as "Ustaše".
 Actions of one side were compared to those of the Serbs in the earlier stages of the war.
-The Sarajevo government had a propaganda campaign to label their rivals as war criminals and themselves as the innocent victims.
+The Sarajevo government had a propaganda campaign to label their rivals as war criminals and themselves as innocent victims.
 In June 1993, Sarajevo's Deputy Minister of information said that 200,000 people were killed by then in the course of the war, almost all of them Muslims, which was unquestionably accepted and propagated by the government.
 Bosniak press tried to deny Bosniak war crimes, and when that was no longer possible, it described them as a "retaliation by the victims".
 A later US intelligence analysis reported that much of the media reports from Sarajevo during the war were little more than Bosniak propaganda.

-Croatian war propaganda, even at the peak of the Croat-Bosniak war, still held the Serbs as the primary enemy.
-Nonetheless, news stories were fabricated to incite hatred, and state controlled television and radio pushed anti-Bosniak propaganda, escalating tensions between Bosniaks and Croats in Croatia.
+Croatian war propaganda, even at the peak of the Croat-Muslim war, still held the Serbs as the primary enemy.
+Nonetheless, news stories were fabricated to incite hatred, and state-controlled television and radio pushed anti-Muslim propaganda, escalating tensions between Muslims and Croats in Croatia.
 Croatian propagandists accused Muslims of attempting to take over the Balkans and Europe.
 Croatian TV referred to Izetbegović as a "Muslim leader" and the ARBiH as "Muslim forces, mujahedin, jihad warriors" and "the aggressor" while portraying the HVO as "heroic defenders".
-Editors admitted in an official statement that they censored Izetbegović's interviews after he said that he was "in favor of a confederation with Croatia and also with others, including even Serbia."
+Editors admitted in an official statement that they censored Izetbegović's interviews after he said that he was "in favour of a confederation with Croatia and also with others, including even Serbia."
 Critics of Croatian policy in Bosnia and Herzegovina were dismissed as "Yugo-nostalgics" or "spiritual fifth-columnists".